uktrade/.github/SECURITY.md

 ## Review Pull Request template

 If your repository does not already contain a pull_request_template.md file, by default you will inherit the template from this repository.
-If you are already using your own template, you should add this section to remind reviewers they should be ensuring no secret values are visible
+If you are already using your own template, you should add this section to remind reviewers they should be ensuring no secret values are visible:

 ## Reviewer Checklist